 The sandwiches are pretty sweet, too!
 I was partial to the potted shrimp, a treat served up at Balmoral Castle in the fall.
 Jam Pennies were loved by Queen Elizabeth II and Princess Margaret as young children.
 Roast beef comes with slices of beet at the Fairmont Palliser – a combo Princess Diana loved, as she was a huge fan of beets for their health benefits.

 I’ve had a lot of afternoon tea in my time, and I was surprised at some of the tea etiquette I recently learned.
-So you don’t make the same mistakes I did:
+Just so you don’t make the same mistakes I did….

 - Work your way up from the bottom of the tea tray, starting with sandwiches.